Hey, internet. I’m Steph.

 Around the beginning of the new year I opened an account on OkCupid account.
-I went on dates with 4 or 5 guys and exclusively saw (and broke up with) one other guy before Cam and I started talking.
+I went on dates with 4 or 5 guys and exclusively saw (and broke up with) one other guy before Matt and I started talking.
 My online experience was similar to that of a lot of women… Meaningful conversations with a few fellas, but an overwhelming number of sexual advances from creeps.

 Anyway, the story at hand…

-I’m thankful that I had google at my fingertips as Cam came out to me.
+I’m thankful that I had google at my fingertips as Matt came out to me.
 I immediately googled “trans guy” came across a list of 10 Things Not to Say to a Trans Person:

 - “Have you had ‘the operation’?”

 - “If you combed your hair a certain way, walked a certain way, did ____ a certain way, you would be more masculine/feminine.”

 - “When did you decide to become transgender/transsexual?”

 - “You pass really well.”

 - “I thought you’d be a monster – but you’re just a normal person!”